Scoliosis is where the spine twists and curves to the side.

 Most people with scoliosis are able to live normal lives and can do most activities, including exercise and sports.

-The condition doesn't usually cause significant pain or any other health problems, and tends to stay the same after you stop growing – see your GP if it gets any worse.
+The condition does not usually cause significant pain or any other health problems, and tends to stay the same after you stop growing – see a GP if it gets any worse.